Bigfoot – does it exist?

 Some scientists, including primatologist John R. Napier, posit that Bigfoot is a representative of an extinct hominid of the Paranthropus genus (almost human).
 However, this thesis is very difficult to confirm, because the remains of these hominids have been found only in Africa so far.

 If you ask us, we have no doubts.
 Our colleague decided to look closer at this issue while visiting friends in the USA.
 When she asked about Bigfoot, they smiled and promised that they would show her Bigfoot during a trip to the mountains.
 Of course, she didn’t believe them.
 Who would, right?

 She was very surprised when in the following morning they went to the mountains and, in the reserve, they visited… Bigfoot.
 In order to not be groundless, we publish one of the photos from this encounter.
 Bigfoot turned out to be an incredibly friendly creature, with a bit strange English accent, he told many interesting stories about his species, and he added that he loved selfies.

 - Foot length: 30-56 cm (11.8-22 in)

 Bigfoot – interesting facts

 There are several organizations that study Bigfoot and its origins.
 BFRO (Bigfoot Field Researchers Organization) is the oldest and biggest one.
-It has a free data base.
-Their website includes reports from the whole North America, that have been examined by researchers in terms of credibility.
+It has a free database.
+Their website includes reports from the whole of North America, that have been examined by researchers in terms of credibility.